-In late May 1976, during a military exercise in the Horn of Africa, a helicopter transporting Foreign Legion elements crashed into the ground.
+In late May 1976, during a military exercise in the Horn of Africa, a helicopter transporting Foreign Legion elements crashed to the ground.
 Six legionnaires died immediately; another two died later.
 Others were badly wounded.
-At the time, the incident became the deadliest accident for the Legion since the end of the Algerian War in 1962.
-Despite being forgotten these days, even in France, this sad event and its victims should be remembered.
+At the time, this was the deadliest accident for the Legion since the end of the Algerian War in 1962.
+Although considerably forgotten these days, even in France, this sad event and its victims should be remembered.

 The year of 1976 started well for the French Foreign Legion.
-In early February, its legionnaires took part in a successful, widely reported 1976 Loyada hostage rescue mission.
-It was a mission to rescue 31 French children kidnapped by Somali rebels in Djibouti, the capital of the then French Territory of Afars and Issas (TFAI, formerly French Somaliland).
+In early February, its legionnaires took part in the successful, broadly reported 1976 Loyada hostage rescue mission.
+This was a mission to rescue 31 French children kidnapped by Somali rebels in Djibouti, the capital of the then French Territory of Afars and Issas (TFAI, formerly French Somaliland).
 Since 1977, the country has been called Djibouti.
 It is located in the Horn of Africa and borders Ethiopia, Eritrea and Somalia.

-In support of the rescue mission in Djibouti, a Foreign Legion operational/intervention force was alerted – Foreign Legion Task Force (GOLE), commanded by Major Michel Guignon.
-Formed in 1971, the battalion-sized GOLE was based at Bonifacio, Corsica.
-Since 1972, the unit had been assigned to the re-activated 2e RE (2e REI now), also stationed in Corsica.
+In support of the rescue mission in Djibouti, a Foreign Legion intervention force was alerted: the Foreign Legion Operational Group (GOLE), a combined arms unit commanded by Major Michel Guignon.
+Formed in 1971, the battalion-sized task force was stationed in Bonifacio, Corsica.
+Since 1972, the group had been assigned to the re-activated 2e RE (now 2e REI), also garrisoned in Corsica.

 The GOLE left France on February 5, 1976.
-However, when the unit landed in the TFAI/Djibouti, the Loyada mission had already been over.
-But a new order was given – the GOLE had to stay in the country for next four months (Short Duration Mission, MCD), to strengthen the French military presence there.
-Its legionnaires (only HQ + 6th Company + 4th Squadron, 1er REC were deployed) would participate in military maneuvers and conduct border patrols alongside their comrades from the 13e DBLE, having been stationed permanently in Djibouti since 1962.
+In fact, only HQ, 6th Company, and 4th Squadron, 1er REC were deployed.
+When the units landed in the TFAI/Djibouti, the Loyada mission was already over.
+Nevertheless, a new order was given: the GOLE had to stay in the country for the next four months (a so-called Short Duration Mission, MCD), to strengthen the French military presence in the region.
+The GOLE legionnaires (nicknamed GOLEmen) would participate in military maneuvers and conduct border patrols alongside their comrades from the 13e DBLE, a unit permanently stationed in Djibouti since 1962.

 GOLE’s 1976 Djibouti Helicopter Crash

-On May 24, 1976, a firing exercise took place in southeastern part of the TFAI/Djibouti.
-The GOLE legionnaires (nicknamed GOLEmen) were involved.
-They would be transported by helicopters from Arta to a military shooting range at Holhol (sometimes also spelled as Holl Holl).
+On May 24, 1976, a firing exercise combined with heliporting took place in the TFAI/Djibouti.
+The GOLE legionnaires were involved.
+They would be transported by helicopters from Arta to a military shooting range at Holhol (sometimes also spelled Holl Holl), located some 15 miles (25 km) to the south.
 Arta is a small town in the southeastern part of the country, about 20 miles (30 km) west of the capital.
-The HQ + 6th Company, GOLE were stationed there at the time.
-Holhol is situated some 15 miles (25 km) south of Arta.
+The HQ and 6th Company, GOLE were stationed there at the time.

-The transport was conducted by three helicopters (SA 330B PUMA) from the French Army Light Aviation Detachment (DETALAT) of Djibouti, in the morning.
-The first rotation was with Mortar Platoon (HQ Company) on board.
-The three PUMAs left Arta around 06.45 AM (06:45) and returned thirty minutes later, without problems.
-The second rotation moved to HolHol at 07.15 AM, with the first part of the 6th Company on board.
+The transport was conducted in the morning by three helicopters (SA 330B PUMA) from the French Army Light Aviation Detachment (DETALAT) of Djibouti.
+The first rotation had the Mortar Platoon (HQ Company) on board.
+The Pumas left Arta around 7:15 a.m.
+(07:15) and returned about half an hour later, without problems.

-Between the survivors, four badly wounded legionnaires.
+Among the survivors were four badly wounded legionnaires.
 They were rescued and transported to France a few hours later, to be hospitalized in Paris.
-By the way, there aren’t any other information concerning the destiny of these badly wounded legionnaires sent to the hospital.

-UPDATE April 2019: Shortly after their arrival to the military hospital in Paris, two badly wounded legionnaires died from their injuries caused by the helicopter’s rotor.
-The other two legionnaires survived and, after having recovered, they retired in Puyloubier, the Foreign Legion’s home for disabled veterans situated near Aubagne, southern France.[1]
+UPDATE April 2019: Shortly after their arrival to the military hospital in Paris, two badly wounded legionnaires died from their injuries.
+The other two legionnaires survived and, after having recovered, retired to Puyloubier, the Foreign Legion’s home for disabled veterans located near Aubagne, the Legion’s HQ in southern France.[1]

 1. Evidence of General Vittorio Tresti, the then 6th Company's commander, given in late March 2019 and provided to the Foreign Legion Info website by Roberto Castiglioni.